RITHESH89/Employee-Performance-Analysis-Prediction/readme.md

 - Experience Level

 ####  Predictive Model
-A trained Random Forest model successfully predicts employee performance,
+A trained Random Forest with good accuracy 85% successfully predicts employee performance,
 and can be used for hiring and internal evaluation processes.

 ####  Recommendations